Pomax/are-we-flying/docs/index.md

     ...
     // Then, if we have a key, use that to authenticate when we have a connection to the server: if (flightOwnerKey) {
-      this.setState({
+      // And by setting a state value, the browser will be able to tell
+      // whether or not we're authenticated at the server as well: this.setState({
         authenticated: await this.server.authenticate(flightOwnerKey);
-        // And by setting a state value, the browser will be able to tell
-        // whether or not we're authenticated at the server as well.
       });
     }
   }